li-plus/tinynn/README.md

 ## Back Propagation

-A deep neural network model is a function with huge amount of parameters that transforms the inputs (images/texts/videos) to the outputs (probabilities/embeddings).
+A deep neural network model is a function with a huge amount of parameters that transforms the inputs (images/texts/videos) into the outputs (probabilities/embeddings).
 These models are usually made up of many basic layers or operators, such as dense layers and activation functions.
 These basic elements form a computational graph, representing their execution order and data flow.

-Back propagation is an efficient algorithm to train a feedforward neural network, where the graph does not have any cycle.
+Backpropagation is an efficient algorithm to train a feedforward neural network, where the graph does not have any cycle.
 During training, the model first computes the outputs from the inputs by traversing forward the graph, and evaluates the error between the predicted outputs and the ground truth labels using a loss function.
-Then it computes the gradient of error with respect to model outputs, and back propagates the gradient to all the model parameters.
-Finally, the optimizer push the parameters a little bit towards the gradient descending direction, in order to decrease the error.
+Then it computes the gradient of the error with respect to model outputs, and back-propagates the gradient to all the model parameters.
+Finally, the optimizer pushes the parameters a little bit toward the gradient descending direction, in order to decrease the error.

 Formally, denote the model input as $X$ and the ground truth label as $Y$.
-The model has $n$ layers, and each layer has its own weight $W_i$ and forward function $f_i$.
+The model has $n$ layers sequentially, each has its own weight $W_i$ and forward function $f_i$.

 $$
 X_i = \begin{cases}
 X, & i = 1 \\
-f_{i-1}(X_{i-1}, W_{i-1}), & 1 < i \le n
+f_{i-1}(X_{i-1}, W_{i-1}), & i=2,3,\cdots,n+1
 \end{cases}
 $$

 The loss $l$ is evaluated by an arbitrary criterion function $C$.

 $$
-l = C(X_n, Y)
+l = C(X_{n+1}, Y)
 $$

-Using the chain rule, we may back propagate the gradient of $l$ to all the model weights in a reversed order of forward computation.
+Using the chain rule, we may back-propagate the gradient of $l$ to all the model weights in a reversed order of forward computation.

 $$
 \frac{\partial l}{\partial X_i} = \frac{\partial l}{\partial X_{i+1}}\frac{\partial X_{i+1}}{\partial X_i}, \quad
 \frac{\partial l}{\partial W_i} = \frac{\partial l}{\partial X_{i+1}}\frac{\partial X_{i+1}}{\partial W_i}, \quad
-i = n-1, n-2,\cdots,1
+i = n, n-1,\cdots,1
 $$

 Note that each layer only needs to focus on the local gradient introduced by itself.
 On layer $i$, the local gradient $\partial X_{i+1}/\partial X_{i}$ and $\partial X_{i+1}/\partial W_{i}$ depends only on the layer function $f_i$.
-Given the gradient with respect to the layer output (output gradient) $\partial l/\partial X_{i+1}$, the gradient with respect to its input or weight (input gradient) is easily computed using the local graident.
-Meanwhile, the input gradient of layer $i$ is also the output gradient of the previous layer $i-1$, so all graidents are known after traversing backward the graph only once.
+Given the gradient with respect to the layer output (output gradient) $\partial l/\partial X_{i+1}$, the gradient with respect to its input or weight (input gradient) is easily computed using the local gradient.
+Meanwhile, the input gradient of layer $i$ is also the output gradient of the previous layer $i-1$, so all gradients are known after traversing backward the graph only once.

 In general, the local gradient for a vector function $\mathbf{y} = f(\mathbf{x})$ is called the Jacobian matrix.